Teragron/human-voice-identification/README.md

 (The video won't be saved as _temp_.mp4 if you are't using jupyter Notebook)

 ## Suggestions
 To get overall better results i would recommend using more than one source of video or audio file.
-The .waw files that i used were concatenated .wav files and it included more than 5 places and microphones.
+The .waw files that i used were concatenated .wav files and it included more than 5 microphones.

 ## Conclusion